ewewraw/wine-tasting-card-generator/README.md

 python generate_wine_tasting_sheet_handwritten.py
 ```

 Each script will generate a PDF file in the project directory.
+My favorite is the handwritten one, and I find the vintage one visually heavy, but who cares about my personal preference.
+Feel free to customize the scripts to fit your taste! 🎨

 ### Available Scripts